siimurik/SnowPit/SfePy_Testing/README.md

 ### Multiplying by a Test Function

-We multiply both sides by a test function $s $and integrate over the domain $\Omega $:
+We multiply both sides by a test function $s$ and integrate over the domain $\Omega$:

 $$
 \int_{\Omega} s \left( -\frac{d^2 T}{dx^2} \right) \, dx = \int_{\Omega} s f \, dx